IU-PR/Capstone_project/content/docs/2024/MoniDorm/week1.md

 ### Open-Source

+- We will use these programming languages with open-source code: [Python](https://github.com/python/cpython) , [Go](https://github.com/golang)
-For a Telegram bot we will use popular open-source libraries like Aiogram etc.
+- For a Telegram bot we will use popular open-source libraries like [Aiogram](https://github.com/aiogram/aiogram)
+- For writing code and reports - [Visual Studio Code](https://github.com/microsoft/vscode)

 ### Experts